MorpheusAIs/Docs/Security Audit Reports/Distribution Contract/Code Hawks Public Audit.md

 ## Recommended Mitigation Steps :

 Add proper access control to `_authorizeUpgrade()` function since it is used for authorization at the time of changing implementation contract address.
 This can be mitigated by using 'OwnableUpgradeable' of openzeppelin and add `onlyOwner` modifier to the `_authorizeUpgrade()` function so.
 Only owner can be authorized to upgrade the implementation address.
-Add one initalizer function also to initialize the owner.
+Add one initializer function also to initialize the owner.

 ```diff